Histoire d'un succès : le tee-shirt

 Read time 3

-The t-shirt… was first an underwear
+The T-shirt… was first an item of underwear

-The t-shirt, from the army to Hollywood, a paradigm shift
+The T-shirt, from the army to Hollywood, a paradigm shift

-The t-shirt as a tool for self-affirmation
+The T-shirt as a tool for self-affirmation

-What about the t-shirt today?
+What about the T-shirt today?

 Articles that might interest you